 Think of intents as the goals your attendees want to achieve at your event or their purpose for attending.
 You can choose between four intents:

 💡 Networking - People looking to exchange ideas about a specific topic.

 🔄 Trading - People looking for what they're offering among all participants.

 🔎 Recruiting - People who are searching for a job or vice-versa.

 📈 Investing - People who are looking for an investor or vice-versa.

 These intents help your attendees find the best people to meet.
-Attendees who are looking for a job related to interest will match with attendees offering jobs related to that interest, and so on.
+Attendees looking for a job related to interest will match with attendees offering jobs related to that interest, and so on.
 These intents ensure more relevant matches for your attendees, increasing their satisfaction at your event.